seism0saurus/glacier/README.md

 To add a toot to your Glacier Wall follow these steps.

 1) Start a new toot
 2) Mention the bot of your Glacier instance in your toot.
-For example @glacier@botsin.space.
+For example @glacier@mastodon.seism0saurus.de.
 This is important since not all toots with a hashtag reach the bot, which collects the toots.
 This is due to the concept of federation in the Fediverse.
 3) Use one of the hashtags of your Glacier Wall.
 For example #flowers.